-Workshops offered for ASHA continuing education units (ASHA CEUs) or professional development hours (PDHs)—sponsored by the Florida Association of Speech-Language Pathologists and Audiologists or the American Board of Child Language and Language Disorders—will take place on Wednesday, November 20, from 1:30 p.m. to 4:30 p.m.
+Workshops offered for ASHA continuing education units (ASHA CEUs) or professional development hours (PDHs)—sponsored by the Massachusetts Speech-Language Hearing Association (MSHA) or the Specialty Certification Boards—will take place on Wednesday, November 15, from 1:30 p.m. to 4:30 p.m.

 Workshop tickets are available for purchase through registration.
 Tickets are $80 each.
 ASHA members located in the New England states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont may take advantage of a half-price disount on the MSHA-sponsored workshops.

 This session is developed by, and presenters invited by, MSHA.
 Students and professionals are asking a challenging question to the association, "Why doesn’t ASHA’s membership have more representation from marginalized groups?"
 (Allison, 2022; Rodriguez, 2016).
 ASHA’s 2022 Membership and Affiliate Professional Profile reports that only 8.9% of the total membership identify as racial minorities.
 This statistic has far-reaching implications—from undergraduate and graduate recruitment, student retention (Sanez et al. 1998), faculty recruitment (Battle, 1999), program development (Horton et al. 2021; Stockman et al., 2008), research (Battle, 1999), and to client outcomes (Rodriguez, 2016).
 This is an intermediate-level session that will examine implications of the dearth of diversity and considerations to improve diversity and equity within our field.